o-o-overflow/chall-exzendtential-crisis/README.md

 The first vuln relies on users being able to leak any file, particularly the `mydb.so` extension that queries the DB.
 First, get the `php.ini` to see that there's an extension (plus the name of the challenge).
 Then, leak the `mydb.so`.

-There is a buffer overflow vulnerability in the mydb.so that allows you to overflow into a SQL injection.
+There is a buffer overflow vulnerability in the mydb.so where you couldn't overwrite rip, however it allows you to overflow into a SQL injection.

 Check [exploit.py](exploit.py) for info.